 Once on the highway full time I drove for a few different companies which included hauling lumber, ag products such as rice and tomatoes and bulk milk.

 My last trucking job, near the town of Stockton, CA, included hauling molasses in tanks to and from Spreckels Sugar plants scattered all over the Central Valley and also bulk chemicals from near Death Valley to the various sugar plants.
 I loved that job but eventually, after five years with that company, I wanted a life outside the cab of a truck.

 In 1980 I started a landscape maintenance business and my trucking employer allowed me to drive gradually fewer days each week ’til I built up a sufficient number of gardening customers to be full time.
 I’ll always be thankful for their cooperation!

 Once in my own business I never went back to trucking, but I’ve always said that trucking was my true calling and my favorite job of any I ever had – there was just too darn much of it!
-During my trucking years there were times that I literally lived in the cab of a truck.
+During my trucking years there were times that I literally lived in the cab of a truck and spent many an hour in a sleeper.
 It’s too bad it can’t be just an eight hour a day job, but it sure isn’t.